 - APA: Publication Manual of the American Psychological Association, 6th ed.
 (2010).
 For scholarly work in the social sciences.

-- MLA Handbook for Writers of Research Papers, 7th ed.
-(2009).
-For high school and college research papers in the humanities.
+- MLA Handbook for Writers of Research Papers, 8th ed.
+(2016).
+For scholarly textbooks, journals, high school and college research papers in the humanities.

 - The Yahoo!
 Style Guide: The Ultimate Sourcebook for Writing, Editing, and Creating Content for the Digital World (St. Martin’s Griffin, 2010).